-These trousers need to be light.
+These trousers need to be light and compact.
 The plan is for them to live in the bottom of your rucksack and only come out very occasionally…hopefully not at all.
 Patagonia often makes a minimalist full side-zip rain pant (but not every season).

 These can be made of poly-cotton or supplex, or the best for high mountain climbing is a fabric called “Schoeller”.

 High-wicking clothing.
 Merino wool is a favorite and of course does not stink (like synthetics).
 Cotton should be avoided at all cost: it is slow to dry and can make you very cold.
 So, don’t bring any for use on the hill.

 I basically quit wearing fleece when Patagonia came out with their highly breathable Nano-air hoody jacket.
 They are warmer and more compressible than the equivalent weight of fleece.

 Patagonia Nano-puff with hood, or similar (not the same as the Nano-air, discussed above).